CALL FOR A CONSULTATION

 There are many popular reasons to buy a home in a community governed by a homeowners’ association (HOA) in New Jersey.
 The HOA fees you pay will cover things like ground maintenance, snow and garbage removal, recreational assets such as pools, playgrounds, sports fields and tennis courts.
 However, in return for these benefits, being part of an HOA means adhering to guidelines and bylaws.
 These legal governing documents often seem arbitrary to residents because they sometimes appear to encroach on a homeowner’s right to make decisions about his or her property.
 What’s worse, these associations are often governed by a group of over-zealous residents, making any attempt to “fight city hall” incredibly difficult.

 Joel R. Spivack, Esq. is a knowledgeable real estate attorney who has been helping residents of HOAs deal with association boards and bylaws for more than 25 years in Cherry Hill, Mt.
 Laurel, Medford and throughout Camden County, NJ.
 He understands how frustrating it can be for a homeowner who either doesn’t understand the HOA guidelines or believes the bylaws are not in accord with state or municipal law.
-Contact Mr. Spivack today for a free consultation about your real estate situation.
+Contact Mr. Spivack today for a consultation about your real estate situation.
 He will protect your interests and fight for your rights.

 Savvy Real Estate Lawyer Advises HOA Homeowners about their Rights in Medford, Voorhees, Marlton and across Camden County, NJ